 We couldn’t agree more.

 If you’re struggling, give us a call.
 We’ll be happy to tell you about how Sweet Briar has prevailed against incredible odds.
-And we’ll tell you how CBE and Envision has done wonders for our partners.
+And we’ll tell you how our Behavioral Intelligence Platform has done wonders for our partners.

 By Sean Hill, Senior Content Writer, Capture Higher Ed